blobcolorfont/BlobStorage/README.md

-# Blob Storage
+# BlobStorage
 This is the repository where the unpolished SVGs for the Blob Color Font project are stored.<br>
 The emoji are either based on or directly from the [Noto Color Emoji](https://github.com/googlei18n/noto-emoji/) before the Oreo update.<br>
 Using SVGO is recommended before using them for anything.<br>

 ## Usage
-Currently, there's no specific project that uses the svgs, but they can be used in the [Twemoji Color Font](https://github.com/eosrei/twemoji-color-font) project instead of the Twemoji, a way to compile a font from the SVGs without needing to change anything will be made later.
+The BlobStorage is being used in the [BlobCompiler](https://github.com/blobcolorfont/BlobCompiler/) project, where it will build a SVGinOT font with all the emojis here.<br>
+Our emojis can be used outside the font project as long as you credit us.

 ## License
 All the image resources released under this repository are licensed under the [Apache license, version 2.0](./LICENSE).